FlexConv: Continuous Kernel Convolutions with Differentiable Kernel Sizes: Related Work

 \section{Related Work}

-\textbf{Adaptive kernel sizes.} Adaptive kernel sizes have been proposed via learnable pixel-wise offsets \citep{dai2017deformable}, learnable padding operations \citep{Han_2018_CVPR}, learnable dilated Gaussian functions \citep{Shelhamer2019BlurringTL, Xiong_2020_CVPR, tabernik2020spatially} and scalable Gaussian derivative filters \citep{pintea2021resolution, tomen2021deep, lindeberg2021scale}.
-These approaches either dilate conventional discrete kernels (Fig.~\ref{fig:dilated_kernel}), or use discrete weights on dilated basis functions (Fig.~\ref{fig:parametric_dilation}).
-The ability of these methods to learn the kernel size depends on dilation, which crucially limits the bandwidth of the resulting kernels.
-In contrast, FlexConvs are able to construct high bandwidth convolutional kernels of varying size, and with a fixed parameter count.
-Larger kernels are obtained simply by passing a larger vector of positions to the neural network parameterizing the kernel (Fig.~~\ref{fig:flexconv}).
+\textbf{Adaptive kernel sizes.} \citet{loog2017supervised} regularize the scale of convolutional kernels for filter learning.
+For image classification, adaptive kernel sizes have been proposed via learnable pixel-wise offsets \citep{dai2017deformable}, learnable padding operations \citep{Han_2018_CVPR}, learnable dilated Gaussian functions \citep{Shelhamer2019BlurringTL, Xiong_2020_CVPR, tabernik2020spatially, nguyen2020robust} and scalable Gaussian derivative filters \citep{pintea2021resolution, tomen2021deep, lindeberg2021scale}.
+These approaches either dilate discrete kernels (Fig.~\ref{fig:dilated_kernel}), or use discrete weights on dilated basis functions (Fig.~\ref{fig:parametric_dilation}).
+Using dilation crucially limits the bandwidth of the resulting kernels.
+In contrast, FlexConvs are able to construct high bandwidth convolutional kernels of varying size with a fixed parameter count.
+Larger kernels are obtained simply by passing more positions to the kernel network (Fig.~\ref{fig:flexconv}).

 \textbf{Continuous kernel convolutions.} Discrete convolutional kernel parameterizations assign an independent weight to each specific position in the kernel.
 Continuous convolutional kernels, on the other hand, view convolutional kernels as continuous functions parameterized via a small neural network \mlppsi$: \sR^{\mathrm{D}} \rightarrow \sR^{\mathrm{N}_{\mathrm{out}} \times \mathrm{N}_{\mathrm{in}}}$, with $\mathrm{D}$ the data dimensionality.
 This defines a convolutional kernel for which arbitrary input positions can be queried.
 Continuous kernels have primarily been used to handle irregularly-sampled data \textit{locally}, e.g., molecular data \citep{simonovsky2017dynamic, schutt2017schnet} and point-clouds \citep{thomas2018tensor, wang2018deep, shi2019points}.